coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 attack went astray.)

 Second, you and the defender make opposed Strength checks.
-You each add a +4 bonus for each size category you are larger than Medium or a --4 penalty for each size category you are smaller than Medium.
+You each add a +4 bonus for each size category you are larger than Medium or a –4 penalty for each size category you are smaller than Medium.
 You get a +2 bonus if you are charging.
 The defender gets a +4 bonus if he has more than two legs or is otherwise exceptionally stable.

-**Bull Rush Results:** If you beat the defender's Strength check result, you push him back 5 feet.
-If you wish to move with the defender, you can push him back an additional 5 feet for each 5 points by which your check result is greater than the defender's check result.
-You can't, however, exceed your normal movement limit. (*Note:* The defender provokes attacks of opportunity if he is moved.
+**Bull Rush Results:** If you beat the defender’s Strength check result, you push him back 5 feet.
+If you wish to move with the defender, you can push him back an additional 5 feet for each 5 points by which your check result is greater than the defender’s check result.
+You can’t, however, exceed your normal movement limit. (*Note:* The defender provokes attacks of opportunity if he is moved.
 So do you, if you move with him.
 The two of you do not provoke attacks of opportunity from each other, however.)

-If you fail to beat the defender's Strength check result, you move 5 feet straight back to where you were before you moved into his space.
+If you fail to beat the defender’s Strength check result, you move 5 feet straight back to where you were before you moved into his space.
 If that space is occupied, you fall prone in that space.